ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 If the table has `selection-mode` of `single` or `multiple`:

 -   If a row is focused, pressing `Space` will select/unselect that row
+    -   One exception: group header rows will require focusing the selection checkbox to select/unselect, as `Space` is used for group interactions (see below)
 -   If a row's selection checkbox is focused, pressing `Space` will toggle the checkbox, selecting/unselecting that row
--   **(Open question)** If a single cell is focused, should pressing `Space` select/unselect that row?
+-   (Optional but suggested by ARIA WPG) If a row or cell is focused, `Shift-Space` will select/unselect the associated row

 Since a row's selection checkbox is currently `role=gridcell`, it will be able to be navigated to with `LeftArrow`/`RightArrow`.

+#### Sorting

+If at least one column can be sorted, all of the column headers will be keyboard focusable (the [ARIA grid examples](https://www.w3.org/WAI/ARIA/apg/patterns/grid/examples/data-grids/#examples) illustrate this idea), to allow for column sorting via the keyboard.

+In this scenario:

+-   `ArrowLeft` and `ArrowRight` will navigate between the selection checkbox and expand/collapse button, and each of the column headers, following similar semantics as the cell navigation (above).
+-   `Enter` will toggle column sorting (between ascending/descending/none, in the same way a mouse click does)
+-   `Shift-Enter` will add/remove the given column from sorting, while maintaining any other sorted columns (e.g. multi-sort), in the same way a Shift-mouse-click does

 #### Grouping

 Since the entire group header row is a button, the explicit expand/collapse button in that row is not keyboard focusable.

-If a group header row is focused, pressing `Space` or `Enter` will expand or collapse that group.
+If a group header row is focused:

+-   `Space` / `Enter` will expand or collapse that group (toggling the expansion state)
+-   `ArrowLeft` will collapse the group, and `ArrowRight` will expand it (for consistency with the row interactions)

+#### Unsupported Functionality

+**Column sizing:** Currently we don't plan to support column sizing via the keyboard.
+In the future, one way we may support this is via a column header action menu, with Size to Fit or similar functions.

 ### ARIA roles

 Assigning appropriate ARIA roles to the various elements inside the table is critical for technologies like screen readers to work as intended.
 We believe the following ARIA designations will provide the expected behaviors:

--   `role="rows"` : Provided to both the `TableRow` element and the element hosting all of the column header content
+-   `role="row"` : Provided to `TableRow` and `TableGroupRow` elements, and the element hosting all of the column header content
 -   `role="columnheader"` : Provided to each `TableHeader` element as well as the container for the components responsible for various row actions like selection and collapse-all.
 -   `role="gridcell"` : Provided to each `TableCell` element.
 This is the recommended role for cells in a `treegrid`.
 This would also be applied to the container element at the front of each row that would host the row selection checkbox.